Are You Taking the Plunge? The Polar Bear Plunge, That Is!

-The Special Olympics holds the first of their two annual Polar Bear Plunges on January 16.
-Participants are requested to pledge $100 or more.
-The plunge happens at 1 PM near the Wildwood Convention Center.
+The Special Olympics holds the first of their two annual Polar Bear Plunges on January 12.
+The plunge happens at 1 pm near the Wildwood Convention Center.

-Celebrate Super Bowl Sunday in a fun way, with the 12th Annual Super Plunge Sunday on February 7 at 1 pm.
-Pre-registration required, and there is a fee per participant ($15-$30).
-Prizes will be awared in a number of categories, including best costume.
+Celebrate Super Bowl Sunday in a fun way, with the 15th Annual Super Plunge Sunday on February 3 at 1 pm.
+Pre-registration required and there's a fee per participant ($30-35).
+Prizes will be awarded in a number of categories, including best costume.
 Plunge takes place at 1 pm.
 All proceeds benefit St. Francis Community Center & Southern Regional HS Swim Teams.

-The Special Olympics holds their second Polar Bear Plunge on February 20, participants must raise $100.
+The Special Olympics holds their second Polar Bear Plunge on February 23.
 Registration beings at 9 am and after a dramatic countdown, the plunge is at 1 pm.

 And while it's not in New Jersey, there's always Coney Island, NY.
 Their Polar Bear Club (founded in 1903) is the oldest winter bathing organization, and holds swims every Sunday from November to April.
 Their New Year's Day the swim is open to the public.
-Meet on the Boardwalk at Stillwell Avenue, swim time is at 1:00 pm sharp.
-There's no fee to participate, but the plunge is raising funds for Camp Sunshine—and all people making a donation will receive a free breakfast and admission to the New York Aquarium, Alliance for Coney Island, Coney Island USA, Coney Island History Project and more.
+Meet on the Boardwalk at Stillwell Avenue, swim time is at 1 pm sharp.
+There's no fee to participate, but the plunge is raising funds for the Coney Island community, including the New York Aquarium, Alliance for Coney Island, Coney Island USA, Coney Island History Project and more.